Nielsen equivalence in a class of random groups: Introduction

+Recall that for a finitely generated group $G$ the \emph{rank} of $G$, denoted $rank(G)$, is the smallest number of elements in a generating set of $G$.
+A generating $n$-tuple of $G$ is called \emph{minimal} if $n=rank(G)$.

-The operation of making an $n$-tuple of elements of $G$ into an $(n+1)$-tuple by appending the $(n+1)$-st entry equal to $1\in G$ is sometimes called a \emph{stabilization move}.
+The operation of transforming an $n$-tuple of elements of $G$ into an $(n+1)$-tuple by appending the identity element as the $(n+1)$-st entry is sometimes called a \emph{stabilization move}.
 As we observed above, any two generating $n$-tuples of a group $G$ become Nielsen equivalent after $n$ stabilization moves.
+The main goal of this paper is to show that there exist groups that have two generating $n$-tuples that do not become Nielsen equivalent after $n-1$ stabilizations.
+Evans previously showed~\cite{E2,E3} that for any $k$ there exists a metabelian group $G$ and generating $n$-tuples that do not become Nielsen equivalent after $k$ stabilizations.
+However, in these example $n$ is much larger than $k$ and the generating tuples are not minimal.